metagenlab/zAMP/docs/pages/setup.rst

 What for?
 -----------------------------------------------------------------------
     *RSP4ABM* is a *Snakemake* [1]_ pipeline.
-Then, it must be installed and available for each execution of the pipeline.
+Therefore, it must be installed and available for execution of the pipeline.

 Install